Reviewed for current filing season: 10 June 2026

 GST composition scheme is an option available for registered taxpayers for informing tax authorities about their intentions for registering under this scheme.
 If the taxpayer fails to register under GST Composition Scheme, he/she will be treated as a normal taxpayer and will be administered accordingly.
 This option is for all businesses i.e. for both who are dealing in goods as well as services.

-States Eligible for Turnover Limit of Rs.
-50 Lakhs
+States Eligible for the Lower Turnover Limit of Rs.
+75 Lakhs

-The states whose turnover limit have been assigned at Rs.
-50 Lakhs are as follows:
+The states whose turnover limit has been assigned at Rs.
+75 Lakhs are as follows:

 • Manipur